bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mahalanobis.md

 **Prasanta Mahalanobis** was an Indian mathematiccian who made important contibutions to statistics and to its application in meteorology and anthropology.

 ### Mathematical Profile (Excerpt):
-* Probodh Chandra (1869-1942) worked for a while in his father's (Gurucharan (1833-1916)) chemist's shop before starting up his own business as a dealer in sports goods.
-* Probodh Chandra and Nirodbashini had two sons and four daughters, the eldest child being Prasanta Chandra the subject of this biography.
 * The poet Rabindranath Tagore was a significant influence on Mahalanobis when he was a young boy.
 * Even at a very early age he came under the influence of Rabindranath Tagore who took a liking to young Mahalanobis, being particularly impressed by the combination in him of a love of literature with a flair for logical analysis.
 * Mahalanobis attended the Brahmo Boys School in Calcutta, passing the matriculation examination in 1908, his final year at the school.
-* Entering Presidency College, Calcutta in 1908, where his uncle Subodh Chandra Mahalanobis was professor of physiology, Mahalanobis passed the Intermediate Examination in science two years later and graduated with a B.Sc. with honours in physics in 1912.
 * In the summer of 1913 Mahalanobis went to England where his intention was to study for a B.Sc. at the University of London.
 * In the friend's house he met a student who was studying at King's College and, hearing that Mahalanobis found the chapel so attractive, suggested he apply to study there.
 * In the natural sciences tripos, Mahalanobis had specialised in physics and he set up a research project at the Cavendish Laboratory.
-* However, once back in India his uncle, Subodh Chandra Mahalanobis the professor of physiology at Presidency College Calcutta, introduced him to the Principal of the College who was trying to fill a temporary vacancy in the physics department.
 * Asked if he would take on a temporary teaching role in physics at the College to help out, Mahalanobis agreed but he was still intent on returning to Cambridge to undertake his research project once the temporary position ended.
 * Now Mahalanobis's involvement in statistics came about, as many aspects of his life did, through a chance happening.
 * This interest in statistics did not change the career path of Mahalanobis who was appointed as Professor of Physics at Presidency College in 1922.
-* However, before we give some details of the setting up of the Indian Statistical Institute by Mahalanobis, let us note that he married Nirmalkumari, the daughter of the Principal of City College, Calcutta, and, like Mahalanobis, an important member of the Brahmo Samaj religion.
 * MathSciNet lists 144 papers in which the Mahalanobis distance plays a significant role and is mentioned in the title or review of the paper.
 * As a result of seeing this paper, the Director General of Observatories asked Mahalanobis if he would be interested in examining some meteorology problems.
 * These were the first of over 200 papers which Mahalanobis published covering a vast range of topics from agriculture to drinking tea among middle class Indian families in Calcutta.